 At HP Discover 2013, held in Barcelona, Spain, in December, Avnet Technology Solutions, an operating group of Avnet Inc., unveiled its Healthcare Analytics Platform.
-Yesterday at HIMSS Annual Conference & Exhibition
+Yesterday at HIMSS Annual Conference & Exhibition in Orlando, Fla., the group announced the first modules from its Healthcare Analytics Platform that will be available to U.S. and Canadian partners.

 The two modules -- Readmissions and Population Health Management -- are designed to assist healthcare providers by raising the quality of care, improving the coordination of care and extending this approach over a longer period of time.
 The healthcare analytics software modules also help healthcare providers comply with regulatory requirements, according to Avnet.